 9. Devon Rex

 The Devon Rex is a very unique-looking feline.
-They have very short hair, slight, slender bodies, and ears that are far too large for their small heads.
-They’re incredibly intelligent, making them capable of learning advanced tricks and commands.
+They have very short hair, slight, slender bodies, and ears far too large for their small heads.
+They’re incredibly intelligent and are capable of learning advanced tricks and commands.

 10. Japanese Bobtail

-Many cats have bobbed tails, but the Japanese Bobtail’s bobbed tail is quite unique.
-It looks more like a rabbit’s tail than the bobbed tail you’ll find on other bobtail breeds.
-This is an ancient breed that often appears in traditional Japanese art and folklore.
+Many cats have bobbed tails, but the Japanese Bobtail’s bobbed tail is unique.
+It looks more like a rabbit’s tail than the bobbed tail you’ll find on other breeds.
+The Japanese Bobtail is an ancient breed that often appears in traditional Japanese art and folklore.

 11. Maine Coon

-There’s something very special about Manx cats that clearly sets them apart from all other species of domestic cats; they have no tail!
+There’s something very special about Manx cats that sets them apart from all other species of domestic cats; they have no tail!
 Many cats have a bobbed tail, but the Manx has no tail at all.

 14. Selkirk Rex

-This breed has been given the nickname of “cat in sheep’s clothing.”
+The Selkirk Rex has been given the nickname “cat in sheep’s clothing.”
 They have one of the most luxurious coats in the cat family, accompanied by a laid-back attitude that makes them excellent companion pets.

 The Siamese was one of the first Asian breeds of cats to be recognized.
 They come from present-day Thailand, which used to be Siam; hence the name Siamese.
 In the 1800s, the original Siamese was one of the most popular breeds worldwide.

-They have colored markings like many other cats, but the markings are on their skin in the same places they’d occur if there was fur.
-These cats are known for their extroverted personalities.
-They have tons of energy and are naturally curious, which can combine to make a very entertaining pet.
+They have colored markings like many other cats, but they are on their skin in the same places they’d occur if there were fur.
+Sphynxes are known for their extroverted personalities.
+They have plenty of energy and are naturally curious, which can combine to make a very entertaining pet.